nrs-org/novelslop/content/vol_01/chap_06.typ

   Mona.

   // #621 approves this line
+  // I WAS HERE
+  // I WAS FUCKING HERE
   The warmth of human connections, even fake ones, were enough to fill her heart with joy.

-  So for this fleeting moment, she had a selfish wish.
+  So for this fleeting moment, all she wanted was a selfish wish.

   She wanted to be known as “Narumi Mona”, talk with people about topics that “Narumi Mona” would like to talk with, and hang out with people that “Narumi Mona” could be comfortable around.

+  If that could come true, she would do anything to prolong that friendship, she thought.

-  But she did not realize that while she was casually respond to her new classmates, she slipped out quite a lot of information.
+  However, when she was sharing bits of her sister's life with everyone, she slipped out quite a lot of information.
+Not too much that could damage her sister's reputation nor bring damage to her, but it was still a decent amount.

-  Normally, that information would be left unnoticed by the crowd in front of her.
-But today was different.
+  Normally, such information would be like breadcrumbs that spilled to the floor, never to be touched again.
+Even if someone got a camera to record everything, it would still become lost media.

+  But today, there was a girl that had been picking these seemingly insignificant crumbs off the ground.

   The girl raised her voice amongst the chattering noises.

   "Narumi-san, I wonder..."

   "What was it, Nanba-san?"
-Mona replied, nonchalantly, expecting yet another question about something like Narumi Sena's shopping habits.
+Mona nonchalantly replied, expecting yet another question about something like Narumi Sena's shopping habits.

   With a clear voice, Mikoto proceeded with a question that had nothing to do